Nanosystems engineering

 - Analyse the behaviour of DNA molecules confined in nanofluidic channels

-- Describe optothermal actuation in nanofluidic devices
+- Describe optothermal solute and solvent transport in nanofluidic devices

-- Describe optical properties of nanostructured materials.
+- Describe optical properties and key nano-optic phenomena of nanostructured materials.

-- Analyse nano and biosystems using data from insitu transmission electron microscopy
+- Analyse nano and biosystems using data from in situ transmission electron microscopy

 Course Content